Xenopsd

 • providing a diagnostics interface

 Each “operation” (e.g. VM_start vm) is decomposed into “micro-ops” by the function atomics_of_operation where the micro-ops are small building-block actions common to the higher-level operations.
 Each operation corresponds to a list of “micro-ops”, where there is no if/then/else.
 Some of the “micro-ops” may be a no-op depending on the VM configuration (for example a PV domain may not need a qemu).
-In the case of VM_start vm this decomposes into the sequence:
+In the case of VM_start vm the Xenopsd server starts by calling the functions that decompose the VM_hook_script, VM_create and VM_build micro-ops:

 1. run the “VM_pre_start” scripts